huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

   page-break-inside: avoid;
 ```

-Most of the above CSS are copied from Material for MkDocs, with a little tweaks just for my needs.
+Most of these CSS are copied from Material for MkDocs, with a bit tweaks just for my needs.

 Note that I commented the line with `color` property simply because the font color looks good and no need to change it here.
 You can uncomment it if you want to change the text color of admonition blocks.